break-stuff/code-bubble/README.md

-# Code Block
+# Code Blox

-This component is designed to showcase code examples where there may be variations in code examples for things like web components.
+This is a platform agnostic web component designed to showcase code examples and generate sandbox environments in [CodePen](https://codepen.io/) or [StackBlitz](https://stackblitz.com/).

 Features: